Ghosts Next Door

 "What the fuck are you saying, Frank?"
 Gwen bellowed at him.

-"I don't know who slit his throat and gouged his eyes and shoved him out here because I was where you told me to be, and the homeless guy never showed up.
+"I don't know who slit his throat, gouged his eyes, and shoved him out here because I was where you told me to be, and the homeless guy never showed up.
 He got shoved out from the right side, across the road from where I was hiding, here on the left side.
-But look at the good side, someone did us a favor!"
+But look at the good side; someone did us a favor!"
 Frank did one of those over smiles and clapped his hands together.
-The last thing Gwen did was stare at him with disbelief, soon she was going to rap him across the head with my gun.
+The last thing Gwen did was stare at him with disbelief; soon, she would rap him across the head with my gun.
 Now, this is the part of the story where I get to tell you what I saw before I passed out because I figure if I tell you, I'll probably understand it better myself.

 Or not.

-It came out of nowhere, maybe from the tall grass on the right side.
-It was tall and massively huge, it was like a streak of a black shadow, and it let out a deep guttural growl that shook the road.
-Or maybe its massive feet under the weight of its towering frame shook the road?
+It came out of nowhere, maybe from the high grass on the right side.
+It was tall and massively huge, like a streak of a black shadow, and it let out a deep guttural growl that shook the road.
+Or maybe its massive feet under the weight of its tall frame shook the road?
 I'm not sure.
-All I know is that it scooped up Gwen and Frank and took them into the tall grass and had its way with them.
-I know, because the last thing I recall hearing before I passed out, was their horrible blood-curdling screams.
+All I know is that it scooped up Gwen and Frank, took them into the tall grass, and had its way with them.
+I know because the last thing I recall hearing was their horrible blood-curdling screams before I passed out.

-I was found passed out with a bullet wound in my left shoulder but still alive laying next to the mangled dead body of a homeless guy with no name, no eyes, and a badly slit throat.
+I was found passed out with a bullet wound in my left shoulder but still alive, lying next to the mangled dead body of a homeless guy with no name, no eyes, and a badly slit throat.
 When the authorities found Gwen and Frank, they only found them from the chest up, with their eyes gouged out.
-There was nothing left of the rest of them, body-wise, that is.
+There was nothing left of the rest of them, body-wise.
 Gwen's fingerprints were the only ones found on my gun.
-I gave the weapon a careful cleaning the day before and after I wrapped it in a shammy cloth before placing it in my glove compartment.
-No matter how the scene may have looked, I came out of it looking like a million dollars, after all, I was the one who was shot.
+I carefully cleaned the weapon the day before and after; I wrapped it in a shammy cloth before placing it in my glove compartment.
+No matter how the scene may have looked, I came out of it looking like a million dollars; after all, I was the one who was shot.

 It's like the song says, "You can't go on, thinking nothing's wrong."